moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 Each catalog update MUST be mapped to a discreet MOQT Object.

 # Media transmission
 The MOQT Groups and MOQT Objects need to be mapped to MOQT Streams.
-Irrespective of the {{packagingmode}} in place, each MOQT Object MUST be mapped to a new MOQT Stream.
+Irrespective of the {{mediapackaging}} in place, each MOQT Object MUST be mapped to a new MOQT Stream.

 # Workflow